-If you have the digestion and absorption issues that are common with IBS, Gastroparesis and other gastrointestinal problems along with the inability to process many carbohydrates, you probably find it impossible to incorporate enough fiber into your diet.
+If you have the digestion and absorption issues that are common with IBS, Gastroparesis, SIBO, you probably find it impossible to incorporate enough fiber into your diet.
 The simple solution is to add a fiber supplement, but most fiber supplements are plant based and contain high carbohydrate content.
-Therefore, they can easily upset the systems of people with carbohydrate intolerance.
+They can easily upset the systems of people with these conditions.
 If you’re on the FODMAPs diet, the fiber supplement you’re currently taking that is supposed to be doing you good could actually be having the opposite effect, so it’s very important that you investigate what’s in your fiber supplement and whether or not you need to take a different kind.

-Second, it’s not supposed to cause diarrhea, but if you take too much to begin with, it definitely will; or at least that’s how it’s worked on me.
+While the ultimate goal is to take around 2 tablespoons a day, it’s important to work your way up in dose slowly.
+It isn’t supposed to cause diarrhea, but if you take too much to begin with, it certainly can; or at least that’s how it’s worked on me.
 It says it’s safe to begin at a 1 tablespoon dose per day, however I had to break that in half to avoid getting diarrhea, which was pretty much an immediate reaction (within 1 hour of taking it).
-Given this personal experience, I would recommend that you start with no more than a ½ tablespoon per day and work your way up slowly.
-You might even break your doses up into multiple servings, as I take 1 dose in the morning and one with lunch.
+Given this personal experience, I would recommend that you start with no more than a ½ tablespoon per day and work your way up, adding a little more every few days.

-Fourth, try to work your way up to an adequate does and give it a chance to really work.
-It helped me some right away, but it wasn’t until I got to almost 1 tablespoon twice a day before it really started to turn things around for me, bulking up my stool, making things more regular and eliminating some of the general achiness I was still experiencing.
+Work your way up to an adequate does and give it a chance to really work.
+It helped me some right away, but it wasn’t until I got to almost 1 tablespoon twice a day before it really started to turn things around for me, bulking up my stool, making things more regular and eliminating some of the general acheyness and flux I was still experiencing.

 Looking for more supplements and nutrition information to improve your spoonie life?
-Check out my protocol!
+Check out our list of Medications and Supplements!